Skip to content

 stats_pubsub_channels Number Global number of pub/sub channels with client subscriptions

-stats_pubsub_patterns Number Global number of pub/sub pattern with client subscriptions
+stats_pubsub_patterns Number Global number of pub/sub patterns with client subscriptions

 stats_rejected_connections Number Number of connections rejected because of maxclients limit